 Find out the latest news about our programs and events!
 Click here to sign up for our email blasts!

 The Honorable Dick Thornburgh, former Governor of Pennsylvania, former Attorney General of the U.S., and former Under Secretary General of the United Nations:

 "The signal strength of the World Affairs Council of Pittsburgh is addressing the complex issues that stymie the greatest minds in our country.… There is no more important task than for young people and future leaders to be exposed to the intricacies of world affairs – that is what this Council is about."

-What is the World Affairs Council of Pittsburgh?
+About the World Affairs Council of Pittsburgh

 About the Council